SalomePlatform/shaper/doc/gui/Introduction.rst

 .. centered::
    Toolbars

-SHAPER toolbar duplicates main menu and  provides access to all commands of the application.
+SHAPER toolbar duplicates the main menu and  provides access to all commands of the application.

 SHAPER toolbar is separated into sections: